jmbekd/Developing_Data_Projects/mixing_models/index.Rmd

 Additional details on transforming the data and selecting inflection points are presented on the following slide.

+The code used to create the Shiny application is [here](https://github.com/jmbekd/Developing_Data_Projects/).

 --- &twocol w1:35% w2:65%

 ## Non-Normality and Inflection Points